Delivery Workers Sue Same Day Delivery Inc. For Alleged Wage and Hour Violations

 There are federal and state laws that protect individuals from unfair labor and wage practices in the workplace.
 According to the Department of Labor on FLSA, covered nonexempt employees are entitled to a standard minimum wage and overtime pay “at a rate not less than one and one-half times the regular rate of pay required after 40 hours of work in a workweek.”
 Furthermore, employers are also required to keep employee time and pay records.
 The New York Labor Laws further uphold FLSA regulations and require that every employee receives a 30-minute break, with the amount varying depending on shift/working hours.
 Overall, both state and federal laws on overtime pay ensure that employees are legally entitled to receive adequate compensation for the hours worked.

 Seek Legal Assistance Today

-If you believe you have been a victim of wage and hour violations, seek assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you believe you have been a victim of wage and hour violations, seek assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (201) 500-3759 to schedule a free case evaluation and receive experienced legal counsel.
 Our unpaid wages and overtime lawyers represent victims in New York and New Jersey.